 What are some initial steps that someone could take in order to reach out for help?

 The first step to take is often just booking an appointment.
 This will allow the person to subconsciously understand that they have made a commitment to themselves to try and attend the appointment.
 Which gives that first big push past the stigma of reaching out for help.
-Alternatively they could be referred to Improving Access to Psychological Therapies (IAPT).
-This is an initiative by the National Health Service (NHS) to help promote access to psychotherapy to the general public.
+Alternatively they could be referred to Improving Access to Psychological Therapies (IAPT), which is an initiative by the National Health Service (NHS) to help promote access to psychotherapy to the general public.
 Moreover, different talking therapies allow for more tailored approaches and services to each individuals needs, depending on what is causing them stress.
 Also, if advised by a healthcare professional, then perhaps a short course of medication could help with the process or there could be local charities offering low cost counselling.